 The rehearsal didn't go brilliantly, but that's the point of a rehearsal, right?
 I had some wonderfully kind and supportive people there (thank you (the other) Simon Harmer, Kenzi Benali and Mum!) to watch and even shed a tear.

 The day was brilliant - every speaker smashed it and it was an absolute honour to be included in that list of people.
-So thank you to Jan and Simon from TedxWinchester, all of the volunteers and everyone who came along to listen.
-Finally, thank you to my daughter, Jess, the true inspiration bending my talk.
+So thank you to Jan and Simon from TEDxWinchester, all of the volunteers and everyone who came along to listen.
+Finally, thank you to my daughter, Jess, the true inspiration behind my talk.

 Remember - go out there, go beyond, achieve incredible things and inspire other.